-This document provides procedures and deadlines to be followed when providing Community Development Block Grant Disaster Recovery (CDBG-DR) funds to homeowners, businesses, and other qualifying entities for eligible costs they have incurred in response to a Presidentially-declared disaster.
+This document outlines procedures and deadlines to be followed by grantees providing Community Development Block Grant disaster recovery (CDBG-DR) funds to homeowners, businesses, and other qualifying entities for eligible costs they have incurred in response to a Presidentially-declared disaster.
 This guidance applies only to CDBG-DR funds provided under the Disaster Relief Appropriations Act, 2013 (Pub.
 L. 113-2, enacted January 29, 2013).
-Grantees with questions about reimbursement of pre-application costs under any other CDBG-DR appropriation should consult their CPD representatives.
+Grantees with questions about reimbursement of costs under any other CDBG-DR appropriation should consult their CPD representatives.

-Background and Authority
+A. Background and Authority